 How do you transfer Qobuz playlists to Spotify?

 If you’re a Qobuz listener, moving your playlists to Spotify is as easy as any of the others before.
 To transfer your Qobuz playlists to Spotify, open up the Soundiiz website, choose Qobuz as the place you’re transferring playlists from, pick the playlists you want to move, and choose Spotify as the destination for those playlists.

 Make sure to allow Soundiiz permissions in each streaming service.
 Before you know it, your Spotify will be full of the playlists you know and love.

 What if your playlists are missing songs or have incorrect songs?

-Frequently asked questions about how to transfer to Spotify and other music services
+Frequently asked questions about how to transfer Apple Music to Spotify

 This can, unfortunately, happen sometimes.
 Sometimes it’s because an artist or song isn’t available on the streaming service, or Soundiiz couldn’t read the metadata to find it.
-You’ll have to manually search for the song and add it yourself.
+You’ll have to search for the song and add it yourself manually.